Frequently Asked Questions (FAQ) about the Speech & Communication Studies Department

 Q. How can I get an A.A.
 Degree in Speech Communication at Ohlone College?

-For all the details on what courses to take, review the Communication Studies A.A.
-Degree for Transfer (PDF) and/or Speech & Communication Studies A.A.Degree (PDF) information.
+For all the details on what courses to take, review the Communication Studies for Transfer A.A.
+Degree (AA-T) (PDF) and/or Speech & Communication Studies A.A.Degree (PDF) information.